Top 10 Best Male DC Superheroes

 Beast Boy

-Beast Boy is a fictional superhero appearing in American comic books published by DC Comics, usually as a member of the teams Teen Titans and Doom Patrol.
-Created by writer Arnold Drake and artist Bob Brown, he first appeared in The Doom Patrol #99.
+Beast Boy, also known as Garfield Logan, is a fictional superhero appearing in American comic books published by DC Comics.
+He is typically associated with the superhero teams Teen Titans and Doom Patrol.
+The character was created by writer Arnold Drake and artist Bob Brown, and first appeared in The... read more

 Krypto